YuriBrandi/Angelia/README.md

 The sentiment analysis module is powered by the [Pyodide](https://github.com/pyodide/pyodide) interpreter, customized and lightened to the bare minimum to offer a fast and serverless experience.
 All the libraries come already included in the extension and no external resource is fetched.

-Finally, the extension has a beta functionality to detect **AI images** inside news.
-In this case Angelia:
+Finally, Angelia comes with an experimental functionality to detect **AI synthetic images** inside web pages.
+In this case the extension:

 1. Extracts all images from HTML page and relative src.
-2. Execute a request for each image's url using a free [Proxy](https://corsproxy.io/) for bypass CORS policy.
+2. Executes a request for each image's url using a free [Proxy](https://corsproxy.io/).
-3. Each image's format is checked by blob and send it to [SDXL Detector Model](https://huggingface.co/Organika/sdxl-detector) hosted in Hugging Face.
+3. Each image's format is checked by blob and sent to the [SDXL Detector Model](https://huggingface.co/Organika/sdxl-detector) hosted in Hugging Face.

 ## Installing the extension